jinwangjoshua/IJCAI_2018_Alimama_CTR/README.md

 # Alimama Internation Advertising Algorithm Competition(IJCAI-2018)
-### 1. Introduction
+### 1. Introduction of the Project
-This is a record of a CTR competition, [Advertising Algorithm Competition](https://tianchi.aliyun.com/competition/introduction.htm?raceId=231647), host by Alimama, Alibaba in March to May 2018.
-The main task is to predict conversion(purchase) probability of after every serach and click.
-This is the first data science competition of me, and finally our team, Datababa, ranked 900-1000 out of over 5000 team candidates, reached Top 18%.
-In this repo, we recorded what we did in the competition, along with ideas given by other attendees after the competition (we will give clear cititions).
-This is the first data science competition for every of us.
+This is a record of a CTR competition, Alimama Internation Advertising Algorithm Competition, host by Alimama, Alibaba in March to May 2018.
+The scenario is happened on TAOBAO, a ecommence website, where people search some items/keywords after landing on, and they may click some and maybe finally purchase.
+The main task here is to predict conversion rate/probability given each scenario(customer, shopper, item, context, etc.)

+This is a small sample of the original scripts, for further and more knowledge of my solution, you can check my github at:https://github.com/jinwangjoshua/IJCAI_2018_Alimama_CTR/blob/master/Workflow.ipynb

-### 2. Data Describtion and understanding
+### 2. Understanding and Cleaning
-666
+There are five dimensions of data was given: meta data, items' data, customers' data, shoppers'data, and context data.
+And in the train dataset, if conversion happened is given.

+We build some rules to clean the original data, say duplicates records with instanceids.
+In this scripts, we use the cleaned data.

-### 3. Feature Engineering and Fearure Selection
+### 3. Feature Engineering
-666
+For better model building, we tried to find more usefel features based on our business sense.
+In addition to the raw features, we created extra features in five dimensions: statistic features, TopN features, time window and time difference features, interaction features and other features.

 ### 4. Model Training and Hyperparameter Tuning
-666
+We tried many machine learning models, also with the help of TPOT, a AutoML tool to help the model selection.
+And finally we find the GBDT transformers perform best.

+In this scirpt, LightGBM model is applied and the pruning process is helped with hyperopt,a automatic hyperparameter optimization providing optimization algorithms like TPE searching and random searching.

+### 5. Summary

 ### 5. Model Ensemble
 666